oracle/odpi/doc/src/functions/dpiStmt.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **stmt** [IN] -- a reference to the statement from which the number of bind variables is to be retrieved.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **count** [OUT] -- a pointer to the number of bind variables found in the